christo-mabbs11/bimbus-docs/readme.md

 📖  Overview
 -------------------

-Automatically Document Code Files with BimBus.
+Automatically Document Programming Files and Scripts with BimBus.
 BimBus is a sleek and powerful command line tool crafted with Node.js and fueled by OpenAI's cutting-edge technology.
 Effortlessly generate thorough and comprehensive documentation for your code files.
 Works for all file types and projects.

 ⚙️  System Requirements
 -------------------